-- Request that qualified rates be enabled for your account.
+- Request that private rates be enabled for your account.

-- Send a list of the qualified rates' rate rule IDs to your TAM.
+- Send a list of the private rates' rate rule IDs to your TAM.
 These are the IDs that you specified in your Price Feed in Step 1.

 - Tell your TAM which UI treatment you have chosen from the list above.